shiba24/birdsong-generation-project/README.md

 ## This project

-This project is only my own project, using WaveNet to simulate bird song.
+This project is only my own (not belonging to my supervisor), using WaveNet to simulate bird song.

 As mentioned above, bird song itself is thought to have Markov-Model structure and syntax like human speech.
 However, song itself has no semantics.